kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 ---------------

 Sprint cycles run every week, ending at the usual Moonrockers meeting time.
-While Trello is being used to manage tasks and timelines for completion.
-A weekly meeting is held with the all discipline groups and advisors to Moonrockers.
+While Trello is being used to manage tasks and timelines for completion, a weekly meeting is held with the all discipline groups and advisors to Moonrockers.

 Terminology and Acronyms
 ------------------------

-ROS - Robot Operating System
+- ROS - Robot Operating System
-OpenCV - Open Computer Vision
+- OpenCV - Open Computer Vision
-RViz - 3D visualization software for ROS
+- RViz - 3D visualization software for ROS
-AR Tag - A B/W square used for detecting orientation Pseudocontroller - The system in charge of handing motion commands to the hardware Scheduler - The system that decideds the ordering of events in order make progress Localization - The system in charge of locating the robot on the field Path Planner - They system in charge of deciding how to reach the next location on the field Wheel Encoder - A device used to measure wheel velocities Collection System - The bucket system located at the front of the robot Deposition System - The conveyor belt system located at the rear of the robot
+- AR Tag - A B/W square used for detecting orientation
+- Pseudocontroller - The system in charge of handing motion commands to the hardware
+- Scheduler - The system that decideds the ordering of events in order make progress
+- Localization - The system in charge of locating the robot on the field
+- Path Planner - They system in charge of deciding how to reach the next location on the field
+- Wheel Encoder - A device used to measure wheel velocities
+- Collection System - The bucket system located at the front of the robot
+- Deposition System - The conveyor belt system located at the rear of the robot

 Timeline